oVirt/ovirt-site/MAINTAINING.md

 * Michael Scherer

 ## Triaging and reviewing issues and PRs
 * Greg Sheremeta and Sandro Bonazzola triage issues and PRs.
-Greg Sheremeta reviews all blog posts and documentation edits for content and grammar.
+Greg Sheremeta reviews all documentation edits for content and grammar.

 ## Reviewing and merging pull requests
 Follow these best practices for all PRs, including yours.
 Do not merge your own PRs unless it is a quick and very safe fix, and make sure to test the change before and after you process the PR.